FerRacimo/Archaeomics/AdmixtureGraphs.md

 # qpGraph

-We can also do a more supervised exploration of our populations' history, using qpGraph...
+We can also do a more supervised exploration of our populations' history with qpGraph, which uses the set of all possible f4 statistics among our set of populations as summary statistics to fit a graph to the data.
+Let's create a folder to dump our results.

 ```
 mkdir qpGraph